 We determine that provision against inventory is also one of the key audit matters.
-The Company's inventory in amount of NT\$1,197,880 thousand, representing 7% of parent-company-only total assets, as of December 31, 2021 is significant to the Company's financial statements.
+The Company's inventory in amount of NT\$1,654,778 thousand, representing 9% of parent-company-only total assets, as of December 31, 2022 is significant to the Company's financial statements.
 Due to material price being influenced by market demand and supply, the prices of inventory tend to change rapidly.
 The determination of inventory's net realizable value involved the significant judgement from management.
-We decide it to be one of our key audit matters and our audit procedures therefore have been prescribed to include, but not limit to, assessing the appropriateness of the Company's inventory in considering of expecting demand and market values), testing the effectiveness of internal control system and execution regarding inventory management, evaluating the accuracy of the inventory's net realizable value applied by management (including sale price), test samples, etc. Also, we have evaluated the appropriateness of the related disclosure in Notes 5 and 6 to the parent-company-only financial statements.
+We decide it to be one of our key audit matters and our audit procedures therefore have been prescribed to include, but not limit to, assessing the appropriateness of the Company's inventory provision policy (including how the management estimates the net realizable value of inventory in considering of expecting demand and market values), testing the effectiveness of internal control system and execution regarding inventory management, evaluating the accuracy of the inventory's net realizable value applied by management (including sale price), test samples, etc. Also, we have evaluated the appropriateness of the related disclosure in Notes 5 and 6 to the parent-company-only financial statements.